Minnesota Brain Bee

 AT THE INTERNATIONAL COMPETITION

 The International World Championship is the highest level in the International Brain Bee Competition.
 Participation in the World Championship is reserved only for National Brain Bee winners.
-It is four days of competition, conference experience, laboratory tours and cultural activities.
 It is hosted by a different country every year.
 For more information, check out the International Brain Bee website.